upjs/facile-validator/README.md

   });
 });
 ```
-This is a good place to show the errors in your own format.
-By default, the validator automatically shows the error messages below each input.
-However, you can disable this feature by setting `renderErrors` option to `false` in the configuration object:
+This is a good place to display errors in your own format.
+By default, the validator automatically shows error messages below each input.
+However, you can disable this feature by setting `renderErrors` option to `false` in the config object:
 ```javascript
 const v = new Validator(form, {
   renderErrors: false,